fpagliughi/rust-industrial-io/README.md

 - [#12](https://github.com/fpagliughi/rust-industrial-io/pull/12) Context construction now takes a `Backend` enumeration type.
 (Thanks @Funky185540)
 - The `InnerContext` is now public and can be cloned and sent to another thread to create a cloned context in the other thread.
 - [#15](https://github.com/fpagliughi/rust-industrial-io/issues/15) Generic `attr_read()` and `attr_write()` functions for devices, channels, and buffers.
+- Buffer attribute read/write functions and iterators moved into the `Buffer` struct.
+- `Buffer` struct now contains a clone of the `Device` from which it was created.
+- `Device` and `Channel` now support `Clone` trait.
 - Updates to the examples for more/different hardware.
 - New `Version` struct which is returned by the library and `Context` version query functions.